qurator-spk/eynollah/README.md

 | `-sa <directory>`  | save all (plot, enhanced/binary image, layout) to this directory |

 If no option is set, the tool will perform layout detection of main regions (background, text, images, separators and marginals).

-The tool produces better output from RGB images as input than greyscale or binarized images.
+The tool produces better quality output when RGB images are used as input than greyscale or binarized images.

-## Models
-Pre-trained models can be downloaded from [qurator-data.de](https://qurator-data.de/eynollah/).

-In case you want to train your own model to use with Eynollah, have a look at [sbb_pixelwise_segmentation](https://github.com/qurator-spk/sbb_pixelwise_segmentation).

 #### Use as OCR-D processor